-During fiscal 2012, Kimberly Gant and Mark Tipermas were awarded stock option grants under the 2008 Plan.
-The options were granted on March 26, 2012, and will vest in substantially equal annual installments over three years from the grant date.
-The options were granted with a per-share exercise price equal to the closing market price of the Company's common stock on the Nasdaq Global Market on the grant date and have a term of ten years.
-Outstanding options, however, may terminate earlier than their stated expiration date in connection with a change in control transaction or a termination of the recipient's employment.
+During fiscal 2014, Dr. Brisbin and Mr. Chow were awarded stock option grants under the 2008 Plan.
+The options were granted on June 6, 2014, and November 11, 2014 and will vest in substantially equal annual installments over three years from the grant date.
+The options were granted with a per-share exercise price equal to the closing market price of the Company's common stock on the

+Nasdaq Global Market on the grant date and have a term of ten years.
+Outstanding options under the 2008 Plan, however, may terminate earlier than their stated expiration date in connection with a change in control transaction or a termination of the recipient's employment.
 The recipient will generally have three months to exercise the stock option following a termination of employment.
 This period is extended to 12 months if the recipient dies or terminates his or her employment because of a disability incurred while employed by the Company.
 However, if a recipient's employment is terminated by the Company for cause, outstanding stock options (whether vested or unvested) will immediately terminate.
-The stock options granted to our Named Executive Officers during fiscal 2012 do not include any dividend or dividend equivalent rights.
+The stock options granted under our 2008 Plan do not include any dividend or dividend equivalent rights.

-As indicated above, the stock options granted in fiscal 2012 were granted under, and are subject to the terms of, the 2008 Plan, which is administered by the Compensation Committee.
+As indicated above, the stock options granted in fiscal 2014 were granted under, and are subject to the terms of, the 2008 Plan, which is administered by the Compensation Committee.
 The Compensation Committee has authority to interpret the plan provisions and make all required determinations under the plan.
 This authority includes making required proportionate adjustments to outstanding awards upon the occurrence of certain corporate events such as reorganizations, mergers and stock splits, and making provisions to ensure that any tax withholding obligations incurred in respect of awards are satisfied.
 Awards granted under the plan are generally only transferable to a beneficiary of an award recipient upon his or her death.
 However, the Compensation Committee may establish procedures for the transfer of awards to other persons or entities, provided that such transfers comply with applicable securities laws and, with limited exceptions set forth in the plan documents, are not made for value.